vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_Intro.md

 ### Interacting with containers:
 * In k8s we have commands like below.

    `kubectl exec --help`

-* This below command is to Run in existing pod (1 container case)
+* This below command is to Run in existing pod (single container case) Scenario Examples

 ```
 kubectl exec java-pod -- pwd